 Federal Student Employment is a federally funded program that provides subsidized part-time employment for students with financial need.
-The Federal Student Employment amount listed on your financial aid award letter is the allotment of money that you may earn during the academic year.
+The Federal Student Employment amount listed on your financial aid offer notification is the allotment of money that you may earn during the academic year.
 Earnings are used to help cover expenses such as books, travel, and other personal expenses.
 Students are paid twice a month for hours worked.
 Students who have questions regarding their paychecks or timesheets should contact Methodist University’s Payroll Department at (910) 630-7023.

 How do I get Student Employment?

 Determination of eligibility for the Federal Student Employment Program is made solely by the Office of Financial Aid, based on federal regulations and information of the Free Application for Federal Student Aid (FAFSA).
-Students awarded Federal Student Employment funds must be U.S. citizens or permanent residents awarded annually in the Fall semester and must be enrolled for at least 12 credit hours in the Day program and does not have a prior bachelor’s degree.
+Students offered Federal Student Employment funds must be U.S. citizens or permanent residents who will begin in the fall semester, be enrolled in a minimum of 12 credit hours in the Day program, and do not have a prior bachelor’s degree.
 THE PRIORITY DEADLINE FOR COMPLETING THE FAFSA (FREE APPLICATION FOR FEDERAL STUDENT AID) AT METHODIST UNIVERSITY IS JUNE 1.
 ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, STUDENT EMPLOYMENT, ETC.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JUNE 1.